dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T955: Rehabilitation decisions should be case-specific.
+### T955: Decisions regarding rehabilitation should consider crime severity and willingness to change.

 |Support|
 |---|